ThemeZee/zeedynamic/readme.txt

 == Changelog ==

+= 1.2.1 =
+* added centered layout in case no widgets were added to the sidebar

 = 1.2.0 =
 * added new theme setting to display tagline
 * added editor shortcuts and instant live preview for site title and tagline in Customizer